 If you are a big emailer, having the ability to add reminders to your messages can take your results to a whole new level.
-In this post I’ll explain how you can use Sortd’s simple but powerful reminder features for following up and planning ahead.

 If you want results you need people to get back to you.
 Following up and doing it consistently is a necessary weapon in your arsenal, especially when you’re trying to get someone’s attention.
 People are busy, just like you, and you sometimes just need a way to get on their radar.
 Sending a simple follow-up mail creates top of mind awareness and can be a super effective way to get results.

 “Hi Jon, just following up on my mail below.
 Regards, Wayne”.

 You wouldn’t believe how effective an email like that can be for getting results, and it’s so easy to do – but you do need a system that will “surface” the mails that you need to respond to at the right time.
 That way you don’t need to remember anything.

 Whether you’re trying to close a deal, complete a project on time or bring a funding round to a close, Sortd has a number of handy reminder tools to help you manage your follow-ups.

 The most natural way to work follow-up reminders into your email workflow is to set them right after you send a message.
 Every time you send an email you will notice a bar that slides up from the bottom of your screen.

 Setting a reminder to follow up is as easy as clicking “Set follow-up reminder” right after you send the mail.
 You’ll see a quick selector that will let you specify the most common options with one click – like “later today” or “tomorrow”, but if you want to specify a date and time click on Custom.